Frequently Asked Questions

 I don’t accept late homework.
 However, getting the homework in to me the same day as the test is not counted as late.

 There could be a few reasons for that.
-First, if you are asking me a question that is found on the syllabus or that I already answered in a Blackboard announcement, I will not email you.
+First, if you are asking me a question that is found on the syllabus or that I already answered in a Canvas announcement, I will not email you.
 Second, if it is an issue that I’m getting several emails about, I will either send out a mass email or address it in the next class meeting.
 Third, I might have missed it, which can sometimes happen since I get quite a few emails.
 I try to respond quickly, so if you don’t get a response within a couple of days, please resend the email.
 Lastly, you may have not sent it to the right address (check it carefully on the syllabus.)
-You can use Blackboard as a way of sending my emails by going to Communication on the side bar and selecting Send Email.
+You can use Canvas as a way of sending my emails by going to

 I add students the first day of class only and I add students according to the waitlist.
 If you want to get in the class, then get on the waitlist.
 I will only add people not on the waitlist if I have room.
 If you are not there the first day, you may not add my class.